 Passport and document requirements

-ETIAS visas will be attached to specific passports and will not be transferable.
-This means that if your passport expires, your ETIAS EU visa will no longer be valid and you would need to reapply.
+ETIAS visas waiver will be attached to specific passports and will not be transferable.
+This means that if your passport expires, your ETIAS EU visa waiver will no longer be valid and you would need to reapply.

 Italy has an incredible 53 UNESCO World Heritage Sites, more than any other country in the world.
 Whether you want to see spectacular scenery such as the Italian Alps, masterpieces from the likes of Michelangelo and da Vinci, or just enjoy Italian culture and lifestyle, there is something for everyone.